MOV-AI/frontend-npm-lib-core/README.md

    With `nvm` installed and loaded, run the following command to use the required Node.js version:

     ```bash
-    nvm use # uses the node version specify in the .nvmrc file
+    nvm install && nvm use # uses the node version specify in the .nvmrc file
     ```

     You might need to install it before using it: